How to Create Training Videos for Employees (2022)

 While creating video content can be intimidating, you can use the following steps to guide you on your video creation journey.

-1. Set training goals and objectives
+1. Set goals and objectives for your training videos

 - Understand your goal(s): Before creating a training video, dig into your training strategy to understand the business goal and outcomes you want to achieve.
 Partner with your instructional design team and review the training needs together.
 Understanding your training goals and objectives will help clarify the full scope of your video project.